-This unique trans-catheter valve technology features novel, molecular level, engineered, polymeric leaflets with natural biomolecules, making it durable and highly hydrophillic with proven resistance to blood clotting and calcification.
+This unique trans-catheter valve technology features novel, molecular-level, engineered polymeric leaflets with natural biomolecules, making it durable and highly hydrophilic with proven resistance to blood clotting and calcification.
 In addition to freedom from reliance on animal tissue, the technology promises ease of mass production.

 “Our technology will provide both next-level durability and unprecedented hemocompatibility, compared to the gold standard heart valves on the market today,” said Tomba.
 “We’re making incredible progress toward a long-lasting transcatheter valve that is free from animal tissue and does not require life-long anticoagulation therapy.”